COIDA Medical Reports: The Doctor's Guide to W.Cl.4, W.Cl.5 and Injury-on-Duty Claims

 - The period of temporary total or partial disablement: how long the employee is unfit for work, and the expected date fit to resume duties.

-- Whether any permanent disablement is anticipated (without guessing a percentage — see below).
+- Whether any permanent disablement is anticipated.

 Progress and final reports: W.Cl.5 and W.Cl.26